babinyurii/crispr_cas9/README.md

 pip install crispr_cas9
 ```
 ## Usage
-`crispr_cas9` intended to be used in Jupyter Notebook.
+`crispr_cas9` is intended to be used in Jupyter Notebook.
 Create folder named `input_data` and put your fastas into it.
 Navigate into the directory which contains the `input_data` folder.
 Then import the package :

 and run :
 ```python